zihanye96/Classifying-Toxic-Comments/README.md

 ### Model Performance

-We began with the naive Bayes approach to obtain a list of 500 of the most toxic-determining words among the comments; the construction of such a dictionary enabled toxicity prediction (accuracy, 0.8285; sensitivity, 0.7837; specificity, 0.8337).
-After the creation of 11 intuitive features, we turned to more automated forms of toxicity classification, including simple logistic regression (accuracy, 0.9295; sensitivity, 0.9950; specificity, 0.3654), pruned classification tree (accuracy, 0.9265; sensitivity, 0.9978; specificity, 0.3125), random forest (accuracy, 0.9315; sensitivity, 0.9972; specificity, 0.3654), neural network (accuracy, 0.9315; sensitivity, 0.9955; specificity, 0.3798), and a support vector machine with linear (accuracy, 0.9265; sensitivity, 0.9950; specificity, 0.3365), polynomial (accuracy, 0.9240; sensitivity, 0.9983; specificity, 0.2837), and radial (accuracy, 0.8960; sensitivity, 1.0000; specificity, 0.0000) kernel.
+We began with a naive Bayes approach to obtain a list of 500 of the most toxic-determining words among the comments; the construction of such a dictionary enabled toxicity prediction (accuracy: 0.8285, sensitivity: 0.7837, specificity: 0.8337).
+After the creation of 11 intuitive features, we turned to more automated forms of toxicity classification, including:

+1. Logistic regression (accuracy: 0.9295, sensitivity: 0.9950, specificity: 0.3654)
+2. Pruned classification tree (accuracy: 0.9265, sensitivity: 0.9978, specificity: 0.3125)
+3. Random forest (accuracy: 0.9315, sensitivity: 0.9972, specificity: 0.3654)
+4. Neural network (accuracy: 0.9315, sensitivity: 0.9955, specificity: 0.3798)
+5. Support Vector Machine with Linear Kernel (accuracy: 0.9265, sensitivity: 0.9950, specificity: 0.3365)
+6. Support Vector Machine with Polynomial Kernel (accuracy: 0.9240, sensitivity: 0.9983, specificity: 0.2837)
+7. Support Vector Machine with Radial Kernel (accuracy: 0.8960, sensitivity: 1.0000, specificity: 0.0000)

 Because we wanted to be more cautious than not in our comment toxicity classification, we chose in all models to maximize sensitivity.

 ### Model Selection